Riminder/docs-api/hr-json/trait-objects/location-object.md

 ## Location

-To draw up an exhaustive position's profile and location for all education and experience, you can use location object.
+To draw up an exhaustive geo location overview, you can use location object.
 You can use detailed information for more accurate analysis.

 ## The Location Object